Skip to content ↓

 March 2026 - Our Environmental Review

 As part of our Eco School's Award application we have to fill in a questionnaire.
-Today we look at the sections on litter and biodiversity - we went around the school grounds to help us answer the questions.
+Today we looked at the sections on litter and biodiversity - we went around the school grounds to help us answer the questions.

 What else do we do?